-Anticipated awards will be made in the form of procurement contracts, grants, cooperative agreements, or other Transaction for prototypes (OTAs) and are subject to the availability of appropriations.
-Funding for the second year and beyond will be contingent upon satisfactory performance and the availability of funds.
+Anticipated awards will be made in the form of procurement contracts, grants, or cooperative agreements, and are subject to the availability of appropriations.
+Funding for

 The ACC-APG RTP Division has the authority to award a variety of instruments on behalf of ARL-ARO.
 The ACC-APG RTP Division reserves the right to use the type of instrument most appropriate for the effort proposed.
 Applicants should familiarize themselves with these instrument types and the applicable regulations before submitting a proposal.
 Following are brief descriptions of the possible award instruments.